-Phil Mickelson Sr. has watched his son play some of the finest golf courses in the country and the world, however it is a course three miles from the Mickelson home that holds some of the most dear memories for the family.
+Phil Mickelson played some of the finest golf courses in the country and world; however, there is a course three miles from his parent’s San Diego home that creates dear memories.

-Called Navajo Canyon when the Mickelson's began playing there more than 30 years ago, Mission Trails Golf Course is a 6,000-yard, par-71 course located in the San Carlos neighborhood of San Diego.
-It is the course where Phil Mickelson played regularly during the ages 12 to 14 and really began to come into his own as a golfer.
+Called Navajo Canyon when Mickelson began playing there more than 30 years ago, Mission Trails Golf Course is a 6,000-yard, par-71 course located in the San Carlos neighborhood of San Diego.
+This is the course where the championship golfer played regularly during the ages 12 to 14 and really began to come into his own as a golfer.

 Young Phil practiced or played at the course nearly every day.
 His father learned soon enough how much that improved the youngster's game.

-"He asked if I would come out and play after work one day and we did," said Mickelson Sr., who is a retired airline pilot.
+"He asked if I would come out and play after work one day and we did," said Mickelson Sr., a retired airline pilot.
 "I wasn't playing exceptionally well, but I shot 81.
 He beat me by EIGHT shots.
-That was first time he beat me and the darn guy shot 73."
+That was first time he beat me, and the darn guy shot 73."